samisayegh/automatic-timesheet/README.md

 npm run log -- 2020-10-23
 ```

-Pass a start and end date to log time for a range of dates, inclusive.
-No time will be logged on weekends.
+To log time for a range of dates, pass a start and end date.

 ```
 npm run log -- 2020-10-23 2020-10-26